sonic-net/SONiC/doc/mgmt/SONiC_OC_FDB_get_support_HLD.md

 # 3 Design
 ## 3.1 Overview
-Enhancing the managerment framework backend code and transformer methods to add support for fetching and showing MAC entries present in the system.
+Enhancing the management framework backend code and transformer methods to add support for fetching and showing MAC entries present in the system.

 To support MAC entries GETs, data is fetched from "FDB_TABLE".